BLACK HOLE: A HUNGRY MONSTER

 HOW ARE BLACK HOLES FORMED?

-Black holes are formed from such dying stars...now can black holes be formed from every star???
+Black holes are formed from such dying stars.
+But wait — can every star become a black hole?

-Black holes are formed when the centre of 'massive' stars collapse or bursts.
-The stars burst in a supernova explosion.
-A supernova explosion is very powerful explosion, the resulting light is so bright that it can be seen across the universe.
+Black holes are formed when the cores of massive stars collapse or explode.
+These stars end their lives in a supernova explosion.
+A supernova explosion is extremely powerful — the burst of light is so bright that it can be seen across the Universe.

-As already mentioned the supernova explosion is very powerful that most of the stellar material gets blown away and what remains then is the black hole.
-You may also note the point that supernovas occur rarely...
+As already mentioned, the supernova explosion is so powerful that most of the star’s material gets blown away, leaving behind a black hole.
+It’s also important to note that supernova explosions are rare events.

 BLACK HOLES AND TIME